Washington Waldorf School

 The Washington Waldorf School is a private K-12 school in Bethesda, Maryland, just north of Washington, D.C., on a 6-acre campus the school rents from Montgomery County.
+The school also has exclusive use of another 6 acres of adjoining parkland during the school day.

 As a Waldorf school, the curriculum is based on the educational philosophy of Rudolf Steiner.
 Washington Waldorf School is one of over 1000 Waldorf schools worldwide and 150 Waldorf schools in North America.

 The school has one of the few outdoor kindergarten programs in the Washington, D.C., area.

 History

-The Washington Waldorf School was founded initially as a grade school in 1969 in Washington, D.C., and in 1982 moved to its current six-acre campus in Bethesda, Maryland.
+The Washington Waldorf School was founded initially as a grade school in 1969 in Washington, D.C., and in 1982 moved to its current campus in Bethesda, Maryland.
 The high school was added in 1984 and graduated its first 12th grade in 1988.

 The school is accredited by Association of Independent Maryland and DC Schools and the Association of Waldorf Schools of North America.

+Academics

+Washington Waldorf School is a college preparatory school whose curriculum follows a block rotation schedule, in which a single subject is studied intensively for around four weeks.
+Lessons are interdisciplinary, drawing connections across subjects to deepen student engagement with the material.
+High school instruction is conducted in a seminar format that emphasizes student participation and discussion.

+In 2026 rankings from Niche, Washington Waldorf School was ranked the #2 Private K-12 School and the #5 Private High School in Montgomery County, MD and was ranked in the top 5% nation wide.

+Athletics

-The school's sports teams (baseball, basketball, cross country, soccer, and softball) compete in the Potomac Valley Athletic Conference.
+The school's sports teams (baseball, basketball, cross country, soccer, and track) compete in the Potomac Valley Athletic Conference.
 The school mascot is the Red-Tailed Hawks.